-- Question 5.5 Is the owner/operator of a hazardous waste management unit that is already in compliance with the Subpart CC standards required to perform a new waste determination each time treated hazardous waste is added to the unit? - Answer 5.5 A waste determination is required only for a treated hazardous waste placed in a tank, container, or surface impoundment if the unit is exempt from air emission control requirements under §265.1083(c)(2)(i)-(c)(2)(vi).
-A waste determination is also not necessary when hazardous waste is treated using an incinerator designed and operated in accordance with Subpart O or a BIF designed and operated in accordance with Part 266 Subpart H (62 FR 64647; December 8, 1997).
+Question 5.5 Is the owner/operator of a hazardous waste management unit that is already in compliance with the Subpart CC standards required to perform a new waste determination each time treated hazardous waste is added to the unit?

+Answer 5.5 A waste determination is required only for a treated hazardous waste placed in a tank, container, or surface impoundment if the unit is exempt from air emission control requirements under §265.1083(c)(2)(i)(c)(2)(vi).
+A waste determination is also not necessary when hazardous waste is treated using an incinerator designed and operated in accordance with Subpart ${\tt O}$ or a ${\tt BIF}$ designed and operated in accordance with Part 266 Subpart H (62 FR 64647; December 8, 1997).
 Owners/operators are not required to perform a waste determination on waste placed into a unit that already meets the Subpart CC requirements (59 FR 62896, 62915; December 6, 1994).

-6.0 GENERATORS

-LQGs are allowed to accumulate hazardous waste on site without a permit or interim status as long as the owner/operator complies with the accumulation requirements of §262.34 (§270.1(c)(2)(i)).
+RCRA Subpart CC - Questions and Answers Working Draft - Do Not Distribute, Cite, or Quote 27 6.0 GENERATORS General Information LQGs are allowed to accumulate hazardous waste on site without a permit or interim status as long as the owner/operator complies with the accumulation requirements of $\S262.34$ ($\S270.1(c)(2)(i)$).
 This section requires compliance with Part 265, Subpart I, for waste stored in containers and Part 265, Subpart J, for waste stored in tanks.
 The November 25, 1996, Federal Register revised §265.178 of Subpart I and §265.202 of Subpart J, to require that tanks and containers operate in compliance with Subpart CC.
-As a result, LQGs are subject to the general Subpart CC requirements and the unit-specific air emission control standards for tanks (§265.1085) and containers (§265.1087).
+As a result, LQGs are subject to the general Subpart CC requirements and the unitspecific air emission control standards for tanks (§265.1085) and containers (§265.1087).

-Subpart CC does not apply to SQGs or conditionally-exempt SQGs accumulating hazardous waste on site as they are not subject to the standards of §\$265.178 or 265.202.

-Question and Answers
+Subpart CC does not apply to SQGs or conditionally-exempt SQGs accumulating hazardous waste on site as they are not subject to the standards of §§265.178 or 265.202.
+Question and Answers Question 6.1 Prior to promulgation of Subpart CC, LQGs were not subject to the air emission standards for process vents and equipment leaks under Subparts AA and BB.
+Are LQGs now subject to Subparts AA and BB in addition to Subpart CC?

-- Question 6.1 Prior to promulgation of Subpart CC, LQGs were not subject to the air emission standards for process vents and equipment leaks under Subparts AA and BB.
-Are LQGs now subject to Subparts AA and BB in addition to Subpart CC? - Answer 6.1 In order to maintain permit-exempt status under RCRA, LQGs accumulating hazardous waste in tanks and containers must comply with all applicable standards in Part 265, Subparts AA, BB, and CC (§§265.178 and 265.202).
-EPA estimates that nationwide baseline organic emissions from LQG accumulation tanks and containers is approximately 76,000 Mg/yr.
-Given the significant organic emissions from these tanks and containers, EPA determined that it was necessary to subject LQGs to Subparts AA and BB as well as Subpart CC (59 FR 62896, 62910; December 6, 1994).
+Answer 6.1 In order to maintain permit-exempt status under RCRA, LQGs accumulating hazardous waste in tanks and containers must comply with all applicable standards in Part 265, Subparts AA, BB, and CC (§§265.178 and 265.202).
+EPA estimates that nationwide baseline organic emissions from LQG accumulation tanks and containers is approximately 73,000~Mg/yr.
+Given the significant organic emissions from these tanks and containers, $\ensuremath{\mathtt{EPA}}$ determined that it was necessary to subject LQGs to Subparts AA and BB as well as Subpart CC (59 FR 62896, 62910; December 6, 1994).
 The requirement that LQGs comply with Subparts AA and BB is independent of Subpart CC applicability.
 Thus, it is possible for a LQG to be subject to Subparts AA or BB, but not Subpart CC.